 Emojis in Social Media Marketing: Some Useful Tips

-Let’s look at seven fantastic tips to help you add a personal, human touch to your social posts using emojis.
+Let’s look at seven fantastic tips to help you add a personal, human touch with social media emojis.

 There’s no particular order, so feel free to read as you see fit!

 Nothing proves that you’re out of touch more than misusing an emoji in your social media marketing campaign.